utaccn/Thesis/README.md

 Collection of the scripts used for my Master's Thesis project.
 You can find the original paper in this repository.

-The code is based on the original MAP-Elites Python implementation [py_mapelites](https://github.com/resibots/pymap_elites)
+The code is based on the original MAP-Elites Python implementation [pymap_elites](https://github.com/resibots/pymap_elites) developed by Mouret

+---
+## Dependencies
+- python3
+- pymap_elites
+- numpy
+- sklearn (scikit-learn)
+- matplotlib
+- pycairo
+- scipy
+- openCV2
+- PIL